lauragupta/employeeTrackerSuperOrganizer/README.md

 ## Description

-This is a project is a content management system (CMS) for a comapny to manage their departments, employees and roles.
+This project is a content management system (CMS) for a comapny to manage their departments, employees and roles.
 It uses MySQL and Node.js including inquirer, and mysql2, to get information from a database and add information to the database.

 ## Table of Contents